On this page

 Over 3 million Australian homes, businesses and schools have embraced the opportunity to generate, store and consume their own electricity.
 This has been achieved mainly through solar panels and, more recently, the adoption of home battery storage and electric vehicles.

-As we continue the transition to a zero-carbon electricity system, new technologies and approaches are being developed and deployed to help increase the penetration of renewables and provide more flexibility in the way we use energy.
+As we continue the transition to a zero-carbon electricity system, new technologies and approaches are being developed and deployed to help increase the penetration of renewables and provide more flexibility in how we use energy.
+You can start now as well by getting your FREE solar quotes.

 A Virtual Power Plant (VPP) is one such innovation.